-- The upstream Isaac River salinity ranges between 105 and 180 μ S/cm; - The controlled releases will have a negligible impact on the Isaac River salinity; and - The mixed Isaac River salinity is well below the proposed receiving water salinity limits (2,000 μ s/cm) and below the high flow WQO (250 μ s/cm on all controlled release days).
+- The upstream Isaac River salinity ranges between 105 and 320 μS/cm; - The controlled releases will have a negligible impact on the Isaac River salinity; and - The mixed Isaac River salinity is well below the proposed receiving water salinity limits (2,000 $\mu$ S/cm).
+The mixed salinity is also below the high flow WQO (250 $\mu$ S/cm) on 95% of all controlled release days.